 However not all signs of woodworm are necessarily a cause for concern, and even if you identify suspicious exit holes in your timber, it could very well be that these mark the site of a previous infestation that is long gone.

-Should you identify any of the signs of woodworm in your property then it is highly recommended that you contact the certified professionals Peter Cox to conduct a full and thorough woodworm survey in order to identify, diagnose and treat the problem, if there is indeed an active woodworm infestation.
+Should you identify any of the signs of woodworm in your property then it is highly recommended that you contact the a qualified woodworm treatment professional to conduct a full and thorough woodworm survey in order to identify, diagnose and treat the problem, if there is indeed an active woodworm infestation.